Statistics 123a, Introduction to Statistical Methods and Probabilistic

 Instructor: Mr. A. Barron

 Formation and development of research topics.
-Students will read and
+Students will read and review literature and give oral presentations.
+Discussion of methods to address open problems in statistics.

 Time: Times to be arranged at organizational meeting.